 The two Count Yorga films are interesting examples of early 1970s transitional horror.
 On the one hand, they are early examples of the modernised gothic, taking the genre out of the costume drama and into the real world (at one point in Return, Yorga watches Hammer’s The Vampire Lovers on TV – an amusing comment on the difference between the cozily distant gothic and the modern day domestic horror).
 On the other, they are still part of the PG (that’s American PG – in the UK, these films were, of course, strictly adults only) horror world – restrained and somewhat sanitised for a family audience.
 Within a couple of years, American horror would become a very adult affair.

-As such, Yorga is an interesting time capsule.
+Count Yorga is an interesting time capsule character.
 Not perfect, but historically important.
 Quarry, who is great, could have been a horror icon in a different age, and Yorga might have been an ongoing character in a series of films.
 Romantic vampires seem popular right now, so he probably deserves a revival.
 Until that happens, this pairing is well worth a look.